-In case of Extreme User Interviews, because the sample size of participants is small, usually individuals are picked based on their expertise or amateurism on the subject of research.
+In case of extreme-user interviews, because the sample size of participants is small, usually individuals are picked based on their expertize or amateurism on the subject of research.
 Therefore, the data collected spreads over a wider spectrum than otherwise.

 Careful identification and further recruitment of participants can make or break the research.

-The participant identification, definition, recruitment and then interview are time consuming.
+The participant identification, definition, recruitment and then interview is time consuming.

 As the interview involves experts in their field, the participant recruitment costs would be higher than usual.

-In this case, you would interview a personal finance app user so that you understand what his/her needs may be and in addition, you would interview a complete non-user of personal finance apps in order that you understand the unknown opportunities you might capture.
-Interviewing the two would give you insights into how the product can cater to a total non-user, in addition, to appealing to a user.
+In this case, you would interview a personal finance app user so that you understand what his/her needs may be and in addition, you would interview a complete non user of personal finance apps in order that you understand the unknown opportunities you might capture.
+Interviewing the two would give you insights into how the product can cater to a total non-user in addition to appeal to a user.

-Do not use Extreme User Interviews if you are placing your product with a clear proposition in a market that has well-defined competition and opportunity… or rather, your objective is to capture known opportunities.
+Do not use Extreme user interviews if you are placing your product with clear proposition in a market that has well defined competition and opportunity… or rather, your objective is to capture known opportunities.